theswiftfox/doip-codec/README.md

 ## Why DoIP?

 Diagnostics Over Internet Protocol (DoIP) is a modern diagnostic communication protocol that leverages IP-based networks for vehicle diagnostics, making it a critical component in automotive software.
-The `Doip Codec` crate simplifies the implementation of DoIP messaging for Rust developers.
+The `doip-codec` crate simplifies the implementation of DoIP messaging for Rust developers.

 ## Contributing